kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 ### to do

 - [ ] add the example of solid gold plates from Ether
-- [ ] think about population growth in more detail
 - [ ] read [Book of Mormon Authorship](https://rsc.byu.edu/book/book-mormon-authorship)
 - [ ] find sources about Joseph's time period's interest in the Native Americans
-- [ ] find out if the numbers in the Book of Mormon satisfy Benford's law
 - [ ] study stylometry of the Book of Mormon (including style drift) (see [this](http://www.withoutend.org/stylistic-drift-book-mormon-dictation/))
 - [ ] read about [anachronistic Christian doctrine](https://www.churchistrue.com/blog/anachronistic-christian-doctrine-in-book-of-mormon/) in the Book of Mormon
-- [ ] read Are Christians Mormon?
 - [ ] check out this [interview](https://www.mormonstories.org/podcast/applying-higher-criticism-to-mormon-scripture-david-bokovoy/) with David Bokovoy about higher criticism
 - [ ] talk about the lack of Book of Mormon externalities as seen in [this post](https://www.reddit.com/r/mormon/comments/m9wnbj/the_book_of_mormon_has_not_been_affirmatively/)
 - [ ] talk about DNA issues ([source](https://www.mormonstories.org/podcast/three-geneticists-respond-lds-essay-dna-book-of-mormon-michael-ash/))
 - [ ] the "Great Spirit", and there's proof that Americans thought the Indians believed in a Great Spirit in the [Booth letters](https://en.wikisource.org/wiki/Ezra_Booth_letters), letter VI.
-- The Victorian English (especially thou vs. you) is misused in places like [Alma 17:11](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/17.11#11), demonstrating that Joseph's grammar was involved in the production of the English text.

 ## similarity of the Book of Mormon to its 19th century theological context